-Leandros didn’t concern himself with fashion—neither the flash of Alfheim nor the simple cuts of Gallontea.
-He wore what was comfortable, practical, and looked good on him.
-But this woman’s style was jarring, even for him.
+Leandros stared.
+Partially because there was an orinian on Unity Island, and partially because, well…Leandros generally didn’t concern himself with fashion, neither the flash of Alfheim nor the simpler cuts of Gallontea.
+He wore what was practical and looked good on him.
+But this orinian’s style was bizarre, even for him.
 She wore a shapeless wool sweater made for someone twice her size and paired it with a long purple skirt decked in bells, glitter, and lace.
-Despite the sweater’s size, the sleeves were still too short for her long arms.
-She was tall and slim, with silky dark hair pulled into a messy bun and dark, jagged dirren cutting across her face.
+Despite the sweater’s size, the sleeves were still too short for her gangly arms, leaving her wrists exposed.
+She was tall and waifish, with silky dark hair pulled into a topknot and dark, jagged birthmarks cutting like lightning across her face.

 “And I’m a nightingale?”
+Leandros asked.

-“Won’t that be wonderful?
-I love traveling on long journeys with new people.
-There’s nowhere better to pick them apart and learn what makes them run.”
+“Yes!
+Won’t that be wonderful?”
+Eftychia asked, clapping her hands together.
+“I love traveling on long journeys with new people.
+There’s nowhere better to pick them apart and learn what makes them tick.”